 Here are some examples of great hooks:

 - Bitesize statistics – lots of people refer to these and will often link back to the source of their data.
-Check out our video below for more information on why you should use statistics in your content:

 - Case studies – again, people love referring to examples.